 The Onix project management team kept all streams on track, ensuring the project was completed on schedule and on budget.

 A Go Live is a very exciting time as it marks a major milestone in an organization's history.
-It echoes the conclusion of a deployment or implementation of G Suite.
+It echoes the conclusion of a deployment or implementation of Google Workspace (formerly G Suite).
 It signals the beginning and the official “big bang” for change within an organization.

 It also reflects the beginning of people working more productively, efficiently and collaboratively in the cloud as a company, and it highlights that company's accomplishment of leading the way in the technological market.

 In more transparent terms, Go Live is the day chosen by the client project team for their entire company to be moved from their legacy email system to G Suite.
-Go Live is typically preceded by a pilot of selected users.
-This includes the project team that has moved to G Suite as part of the early adopter phase.
+Go Live is typically preceded by a pilot of selected users, including includes the project team.
+These people move to Google Workspaceas part of the early adopter phase.

 Onix had the pleasure of working with one such client whose Go Live was described by the client project team as a “non-event," a huge compliment and testimony to the team's preparation to ensure that the Go Live was an overwhelming success.